Carbonite Availability for Actian PSQL Replication and DR

 What does this great protection actually cost?
 This can also get a bit confusing.
 Availability pricing for v8.0 and older is dependent on the OS platform (Virtual, Windows Standard, Windows Enterprise, or Windows Datacenter) you are protecting.
-Pricing for this solution starts under $1000/server, depending on the platform.
+Pricing for this solution starts around $1000/server, depending on the platform.
 With Availability 8.0 and older, each server (source and target) needs to be licensed.
 With the release of v8.1, Carbonite has released an entirely new pricing model.
 Availability licenses are now only required for the SOURCE server, and the target server(s) do not need to be licensed at all.
-They have also eliminated separate SKUs for Linux and Windows servers, combining everything into a single Virtual SKU (List $1095) and a single Physical SKU (List $6450).
+They have also eliminated separate SKUs for Linux and Windows servers, combining everything into a single Virtual SKU and a single Physical SKU.

 To avoid any confusion, your best bet is to contact Goldstar Software directly, and we'll review your specific needs and custom-tailor a solution and pricing that fits your exact situation.

 With the purchase of Double-Take by Carbonite, additional information about the products is currently spread out over several different locations.
 We have provided these links for your convenience, but please note that they will likely be changing as additional changes are made: